oneeve8/kobble-data/content/The Joyful Mysteries.md

 How to Pray the Rosary
 Opening prayers:
 1. Make the Sign of the Cross with the crucifix of the rosary.
-2. Say the "Apostles' Cr"
+2. Say the "Apostles' Creed"
+3. On the
 :::
 ::: slide
 ## Slide 2